WuChao-2024/tros_en_wuc_check_fork/docs/apps/car_gesture_control.md

 Starting from the timestamp frame_ts_ms: 3698315358, the car is controlled to move forward at a speed of 0.5m/s using the 666 gesture (gesture: 14) (do move, direction: 0, step: 0.500000).

-On the PC side, the command `ros2 topic list` can be used in the terminal to query the topic information of the Horizon RDK:
+On the PC, the command `ros2 topic list` can be used in the terminal to query the topic information of the Horizon RDK:

 ```shell
 $ ros2 topic list